 - Give a name to the drawing

-- Click on “Draw on the Map”
+- Click on the interactive preview

 - Select either the line tool or the shape tool